Marinet2/metadata-schema/README.md

-# marinet2-metadata-schema
+# MaRINET2 metadata schemas
-MaRINET2 metadata schemas for :
+This repository contains MaRINET2 metadata schemas for :
 - [Data streams](./datastream_schema.yaml), where data stream represents recorded values of single parameter/variable

 - [Datasets](./dataset_schema.yaml), where dataset represents collection of one or multiple data streams